tc39/notes/meetings/2018-05/may-24.md

 DH: I have a lot of issues with the syntax, but I would not object to Stage 1.
 In Rust, I believe there are syntactically characterized subsets that we could base off here.

-KMN: It hadn't occurred to me that it would actually look that terrible as a special case only in pattern matching but also in destructuring.
+KZM: It hadn't occurred to me that it would actually look that terrible as a special case only in pattern matching but also in destructuring.
 I pretty much agree with everything you all said, so I will update the proposal with this feedback.

 #### Conclusion/Resolution